1156054203/astair/README.md

 ###  Base-resolution localisation of cytosine contexts

-In some cases, getting the complete positional information of cytosine contexts from the reference file can be helpful for downstream analyses. asTair helps you get this information by running:
+In some cases, getting the complete positional information of cytosine contexts from the reference file can be useful for downstream analyses. asTair helps you get this information by running:

 ```bash
 astair find -f lambda_phage.fa --context CpG -d output_dir/